robschaefer13/BlocSpot/README.md

-# BlocSpot
+# My Portfolio (Revised 5/6)

-Bloc Checkpoint work to be reviewed by grading team
+A showcase of my work from the program.